Shōrin-ryū Shidōkan: Shidōkan in Okinawa today

 Today, Shidō-kan is one of the largest styles of karate in Okinawa, with over 25 dojo in the prefecture.
 Within Okinawa, Shidō-kan is well known for its success in the Okinawan Bare Knuckle karate tournaments, largely due to Koichi Nakasone.

-Okinawa, Seiyu Nakamura, Hansei 10th Dan, and a student of Miyahira's, has a dojo in Yaese-cho Okinawa, Japan where he currently resides.
+Okinawa, an extensive number of Shidokan Dojos throughout Okinawa, Seiyu Nakamura, Hanshi 10th Dan, and a student of Sensei Miyahira's, has a dojo in Yaese-cho Okinawa, Japan where he currently resides.

-Maeshiro Morinobu Hanshi 10th Dan.
-Vice president of OSKK, and Naha city karate federation chairman, teaches in the Shidokan Hombu dojo and in his dojo in Naha.
+Maeshiro Morinobu, Hanshi 10th Dan, President of OSKK and Naha city karate federation chairman, teaches in the Shidokan Hombu dojo and in his own dojo in Naha.

 International Shidokan

 Argentina: Shoei Miyazato moved to Argentina in 1959.
 Miyazato began teaching Shidō-kan in his new hometown, Cordoba.
 In the early 1990s, Miyazato left Shidō-kan to head his own style of karate but a few years later rejoined Miyahira's Shidokan Organization.
-Masatoshi Miyazato, 10th Dan, Shoei Miyazato's son, heads up the Miyazato Dojo and organization.
-They have over 90 affiliated dojos throughout Latina America and Europe and between 9,000 to 10,000 active students.
-They celebrated their 60th anniversary in November 2019.
+After Shoei Miyazato sensei's demise in 2013, Masatoshi Miyazato, Hanshi 10th Dan, Shoei Miyazato's son, started heading up the Miyazato Dojo and organization.
+They have over 90 affiliated dojos throughout Latina America and Europe and between 9,000 and 10,000 active students.
+They celebrated their 60th anniversary in November 2019, and their 65th anniversary in October 2024 following a big celebration in Okinawa, Miyazato Sensei birthplace.